dart-lang/dart_style/test/README.md

 ## Formatting file format

-The actual formatting logic live in test data files ending in ".unit" or ".stmt".
+The formatting test expectations live in test data files ending in ".unit" or ".stmt".
 The ".unit" extension is for tests whose input should be parsed as an entire Dart compilation unit (roughly library or part file).
 The ".stmt" files parse each expectation as a statement.